 After he was released he demobilized and returned to Kiev..
 He became trade union leader at the container factory.
 Director of this factory was my father's best friend.
+We lived with my mother's family in Basseynaya Street.
 In 1938 I went to the first form of Russian secondary school in Kiev.
 I enjoyed studying and my father spent a lot of time with me.
 My father was an atheist, but he was very tolerant about my grandparents' faith.
 He was a convinced communist and was a member of the Communist party since he studied at the military college.